Krushnatawri18/My-Learnings/15-js-basics-II/js basics-II notes.md

 - Moves declaration not initialization.
 - `var` variables are hoisted and initialized to undefined.
 - `let` and `const` are hoisted but reside in TDZ until its declaration made, preventing access before initialization.
-- With `functions`, both function name and body get hoisted.
+- With `functions`, both function name and body get hoisted if we didn't write function expression.
 ```js
 // function hoisting with name and body
 // function f1(){